Raadiah/PostgreSQL/README.md

 # Overview of PostgreSQL

-PostgreSQL is one of the most used open-source DBMS and extremely popular for its features.
-This is a handnote overview and documentation of PostgreSQL database management system for anyone who wants to start his journey with PostgreSQL.
+PostgreSQL is one of the most used open-source Database Management System (DBMS) and is extremely popular for its features.
+This is a handnote overview and documentation of PostgreSQL database management system for anyone who wants to start their journey with PostgreSQL.

 ## What is a database?

 A database is a collection of data.
-Information are stored in database in forms of tables.
+Information is stored in database in forms of tables.
 We want our tables to be redundant.
 One table might have some kind of relationship with other tables.
 The type of database system where relations of tables are maintained, are known as relational database system.
 PostgreSQL is an object-relational database system (not database).

 ## Database Management System and PostgreSQL

 A Database Management System (DBMS) is a system that manages databases where databases can be-
 * stored
-* manipulated or
+* retrieved and/or
-* retrieved
+* manipulated

 PostgreSQL, also known as Postgres, is an open source object-relational DBMS and has more than 30 years of active development on its core platform.
 SQL is the language for designing the data manipulation and management.
 Postgres is popular for its robustness, extensiveness, security, proven-architecture and the dedication of its open-source community developers.
 It runs on all major operating systems.